emmanueljakata/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that gives other users all the permission to the file hello
+script that sets the mode of the file hello to this:

+-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello